sivanaikk/DevOps_Automation/README.md

 To copy files from workspace of Jenkins to the folder and deploy the code  for Quality Assurance for Testing If this builts good
 Post built triggers and merge the code of Dev to the master

+Sorry For Documentation like this lack of time ...

+I will update...